Nearly optimal spectral gaps for random Belyi surfaces: Introduction

 \emph{Weil-Petersson Model}: The study of spectral gaps for random closed hyperbolic surfaces in this model began with Mirzakhani \cite{Mir13}, who proved a lower bound $0.00247$.
 This bound was significantly improved to $\left(\frac{3}{16}-\epsilon\right)$ for any $\epsilon>0$ by Wu-Xue \cite{WX22} using a completely different method, a result independently obtained by Lipnowski-Wright \cite{LW24}.
 In a series of subsequent works, Anantharaman-Monk raised the lower bound further to $\left(\frac{2}{9}-\epsilon\right)$ in \cite{AM23} and eventually to $\left(\frac{1}{4}-\epsilon\right)$ in the remarkable work \cite{AM25}, resolving the nearly optimal spectral gap conjecture for the Weil-Petersson model.
 Most recently, Hide-Macera-Thomas \cite{HMT25} provided an alternative proof via the polynomial method, additionally refining the $\epsilon$ term to a significant explicit polynomial error of order $\frac{1}{g^\delta}$ for some uniform $\delta>0$.\\

 \emph{Covering Model}: Magee-Naud-Puder \cite{MNP22} proved that for any $\epsilon>0$ and any fixed closed hyperbolic surface $X$, the eigenvalues (with multiplicity) of a random covering surface of $X$ within $\left(0, \frac{3}{16}-\epsilon\right)$ coincide with those of $X$.
-In a recent remarkable work \cite{MPvH25}, Magee-Puder-van Handel used the polynomial method to improve the bound from $\left(\frac{3}{16}-\epsilon\right)$ to $\left(\frac{1}{4}-\epsilon\right)$, resolving the nearly optimal spectral gap conjecture for the covering model.\\
+In a recent remarkable work \cite{MPvH25}, Magee-Puder-van Handel used the polynomial method to improve the bound from $\left(\frac{3}{16}-\epsilon\right)$ to $\left(\frac{1}{4}-\epsilon\right)$, resolving the nearly optimal spectral gap conjecture for the covering model.
+Hide-Macera-Thomas \cite{HMTcov} refined the term $\epsilon$ to a polynomial error of order $\frac{1}{g^b}$ for some uniform $b>0$.\\

 Recall that for all $n\geq 1$, set

 As introduced by Brooks-Makover \cite{BM04}, there are two associated hyperbolic surfaces for each $(\Gamma,\mathcal{O})\in\mathcal{F}_n^\star$: a cusped hyperbolic surface $S^O(\Gamma,\mathcal{O})$ which is obtained by gluing $2n$ hyperbolic ideal triangles in a certain way, and a closed hyperbolic surface $S^C(\Gamma,\mathcal{O})$ which is the conformal compactification of $S^O(\Gamma,\mathcal{O})$ by filling in all the cusps.
 It is known that such constructions produce all the so-called Belyi surfaces that are dense in the space of all Riemann surfaces in a certain sense (see e.g. \cite{Be79, Ga06}).
 For each $n$, the set $\mathcal{F}_n^\star$ is finite, and hence there is a classical probability measure denoted by $\textnormal{Prob}_{\textnormal{BM}}^n$ on $\mathcal{F}_n^\star$, which was introduced by Bollab\'as \cite{Bollobas-iso}.